Emergency medicine: Australia and New Zealand

 The specialist medical college responsible for emergency medicine in Australia and New Zealand is the Australasian College for Emergency Medicine (ACEM).
 The training program is nominally seven years in duration, after which the trainee is awarded a Fellowship of ACEM, conditional upon passing all necessary assessments.

 Dual fellowship programs also exist for paediatric medicine (in conjunction with the Royal Australasian College of Physicians) and intensive care medicine (in conjunction with the College of Intensive Care Medicine).
 These programs nominally add one or more years to the ACEM training program.

 For medical doctors not (and not wishing to be) specialists in emergency medicine but have a significant interest or workload in emergency departments, the ACEM provides non-specialist certificates and diplomas.

 The Australian College of Rural and Remote Medicine (ACRRM) is the responsible body for the training and upholding of standards for practice and provision of rural and remote medical care.
 Prospective rural generalists undertaking this four-year fellowship program have an opportunity to complete Advanced Specialised Training (AST) in emergency medicine.

 Belgium

 In Belgium there are three recognised ways to practice emergency medicine.
 Until 2005 there was no accredited emergency medicine program.
-Emergency medicine was performed by general practitioners (having followed a 240-hour course, Acute Medicine) or by specialists (surgeon, internal medicine, neurologist, anesthesiologist) with or without supra-speciality training in emergency medicine.
+Emergency medicine was performed by general practitioners (having followed a 240-hour course, Acute Medicine) or by specialists (surgeon, internal medicine, neurologist, anesthesiologist) with or without supra-specialty training in emergency medicine.

 Since 2005 residency training exists for acute medicine (3 years) or emergency medicine (6 years).
 At least 50% of the training is in the emergency department; the other part is a rotation between disciplines like pediatrics, surgery, orthopedic surgery, anesthesiology and critical care medicine.

-Alternative an attending physician with one of following specialities (anesthesiology, internal medicine, cardiology, gastro-enterology, pneumology, rheumatology, urology, general surgery, plastic & reconstructive surgery, orthopedic surgery, neurology, neurosurgery, pediatrics) can follow a supra-speciality program of two years to become an emergency medicine specialist.
+Alternative an attending physician with one of following specialties (anesthesiology, internal medicine, cardiology, gastro-enterology, pneumology, rheumatology, urology, general surgery, plastic & reconstructive surgery, orthopedic surgery, neurology, neurosurgery, pediatrics) can follow a supra-specialty program of two years to become an emergency medicine specialist.